sgmurphy/wordpress-plugins/event-tickets/readme.txt

 = [5.11.0.1] 2024-06-13 =

 * Fix - Issue on which some assets (css,js) would not be located in WP installs which could have some WP constant modified (WP_CONTENT_DIR, WP_PLUGIN_DIR)[TECTRIA-83]
-* Language - 0 new strings added, 0 updated, 1 fuzzied, and 0 obsoleted
+* Language - 0 new strings added, 0 updated, 1 fuzzied, and 0 obsoleted.

 = [5.11.0] 2024-06-11 =